Tea, Anyone? {Thoughts about Blogs}

 More pillows, pillows, pillows and crisp white tableware to contrast nicely against the richer browns, greens, and reds...

-P.S.
 I keep recommending battery operated candles because a couple of weeks or so ago I caught the living room on fire with a regular candle.
 It was a silly mistake in which I draped some fabric over the top of it, forgetting that it was even there.
-Hubs was able to put the fire out with a garden hose before the six or seven {*sigh*} firetrucks arrived.
-He burned his hand a little bit but otherwise, we were all safe in the front yard while the fire was being dealt with.
+We were able to put the fire out with a garden hose before the six or seven {*sigh*} firetrucks arrived.
 The birds and bunnies just happened to be flying and hopping around the living room when the fire broke out, but none were harmed, thank goodness.
 I have a couple of pieces of furniture pieces to refinish or replace, including one of my favorite reading chairs that I got at Goodwill a couple of years ago, some drywall and beadboard to repair, and a few scorch marks on the floor to live with, but it could have been much worse, and for that I am extremely thankful.
 I still use regular candles, but for candles anywhere near fabric, like the candle holders I made above, I highly recommend battery operated, just to be on the safe side.

 We'll talk again soon, dear friends!
 Until then, cozy up and brace yourself {like the last little tree leaf} as we say goodbye to delicious autumn and welcome winter...I hope you all are doing well!